garrettrayj/auto-reload/README.md

 What does power and resource management think about what's going on? (hint, they're not happy usually) What granularity of time interval do users need and/or want?

-Along the way I've made a lot of assumptions catering to my personal usa case, turning build dashboards into digital signs.
+Along the way I've made a lot of assumptions catering to my personal use case, turning build dashboards into digital signs.
 Digital signs are not useful if they crash, so stability is the top priority.
 I also feel some obligation as a webmaster to not enable the wholesale DoS-ing of websites with sub-second system timers.
 That said, I also enjoy some good ol' fashioned hacking with web scripts on intervals.